galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    > 2.
 How many sequence pairs have been removed because at least one read was shorter than the length cutoff?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > > 1.
 For `GSM461177`, 5,072,810 bp has been trimmed for the forward reads (read 1) and 8,648,619 bp on the reverse (read 2) because of quality.
 For `GSM461180`, 10,224,537 bp on forward and 51,746,850 bp on the reverse.
-It is not a surprise: we saw that at the end of the reads the quality was dropping more for the reverse reads than for the forward reads, specially for GSM461180.
+It is not a surprise: we saw that at the end of the reads the quality was dropping more for the reverse reads than for the forward reads, especially for `GSM461180`.
 >    > > 2.
 147,810 (1.4%) reads were too short for `GSM461177` and 1,101,875 (9%) for `GSM461180`.
 >    > {: .solution }
 >    {: .question}